How to Bleed Air and Add Fluid to Your Hydraulic Floor Jack for Optimal Performance

 Owner's Manual (Recommended): The procedure is similar for most jacks, but it's always best to check the manufacturer's specific instructions, especially for newer models.

-1. Prepare the Jack
+1. Prepare the Jack and Relieve Pressure

 The first step is crucial: you must relieve all pressure from the jack before attempting to access the filler plug.